 And just like diets, budgets can be tough to stick to.
-But nothing worth having is ever easy!
-Don’t give up if you have a splurge or a blowout – hey we all do it now and again (even us here at SAHM!).
-No one is perfect!
-Here are some tips to get you on the way!
+However, we all need to understand that nothing worth having is ever easy!
+So don’t give up if you have a splurge or a blowout – hey we all do it every now and then (even us here at SAHM!).
+What can I say – no one is perfect!

-Write it Down!
+1. Write it Down!

 To be accountable for your spending, first you need to know where it’s going in plain black and white!
 That means sitting down with pen and paper or using a spreadsheet to find out your financial position.
 Think of it like a food diary – you write down what you eat to see where your going wrong.
 This is exactly the same thing.
 And you need to be brutally honest or else you’ll just be cheating on yourself.
 If you’re not sure, keep every receipt for a fortnight and log them into your budget.
 You will soon see where that money is going.
 Once you know where it is going, you can work on how to reduce it i.e. “cut the fat.”

 If you’re not sure, keep every receipt for a fortnight and log them into your budget.

 The best way to avoid getting overwhelmed by your budget is to divide them into categories such as these:

 - Rent/Mortgage Repayments

 - Food and Clothing